Editor's note: This story was originally published Dec. 17, 2012. It has been updated to reflect current events.

-The immeasurably tragic school shooting at Sandy Hook Elementary in Newtown, Conn., which left 20 children and six adults dead on Friday, horrified the world and briefly ignited an emotional US debate about gun control.
+The immeasurably tragic school shooting at Sandy Hook Elementary in Newtown, Conn., which left 20 children and six adults dead in December 2012, horrified the world and briefly ignited an emotional US debate about gun control.

-If the experiences of several countries that have faced similar tragedies are any indication, it's possible.
-Here, GlobalPost takes a look at three cases in which gun laws were tightened following shocking and tragic shootings — in Australia, Scotland and Finland.
+If the experiences of some countries that have faced similar tragedies are any indication, it's possible.
+Here, GlobalPost takes a look at three cases in which gun laws were tightened following tragic shootings — in Australia, Scotland and Finland.